charbelchahine/biblioteca/README.md

 * Open soen343\_project/settings.py.
 Paste your new secret after "SECRET\_KEY="
 * Set your DB username and password under the database section
 * From the root directory of the project, run `python manage.py check` to ensure everything is correct
-* Run `python manage.py runserver.'
+* Run `python manage.py runserver`.
 Your server is now running on localhost:8000